 4. Different software ,different machines, different network speeds..all add variance.
 It's a % game and it's general consistency you are after.
 You have to code fail-safes in ..always..and you have to understand the implications of every single line of logic that you code, thoroughly

-5. Once you get reasonably competent at writing bots..you ..like manual traders..break bloody even for ages.It is amazing.There is danger here of getting bored and trying something more exciting and bam..there goes weeks of profit ..this is me
+5. Once you get reasonably competent at writing bots..you ..like manual traders..break bloody even for ages.It is amazing.There is danger here of getting bored and trying something more exciting and bam..there goes weeks of profit :shock: ..this is me :oops:

 6.It is loads of fun as long as it is not costing too much